 Any supernatural entity that is at least partially incorporeal - Generally Class III to VI and/or Intensity from Mist to Mass - can Slime an opponent.
 This usually occurs when the paranormal presence passes through the physical one, leaving behind Ectoplasmic Residue.
 Some ghosts also leave Ectoplasmic Residue on areas or objects effected by their Supernatural Abilities.

 When a PC is Slimed the GM rolls a number of Ghost Dice equal to the ghosts Ectoplasm.
-For each 6 the ghost gets -1 Attribute Die from the Slimed individual but this doesn't count as 'damage' and never causes any lose of Bump.
-Instead, the victim of a Sliming just 'feels so funky': dazed, confused, and a little disoriented.
-Reduce the effect by -1 Die each Round after being Slimed.
+For each 6 the ghost gets, subtract -1 Attribute Die from the Slimed individual but this doesn't count as 'damage' and never causes any lose of Bump.
+Instead, the victim of a Sliming just 'feels so funky': dazed, confused, and rather disoriented.

-If a ghost Slimes a PC for 3 Success, that's 3 Action Dice, in the following Round the PC gets one Die back.
+When a ghost Slimes a PC for 3 Success, that's 3 Attribute Dice deducted from the victim.
+In the following Round the PC gets one Die back.
 Then they get another Die in the Round after that, etc., until back to normal.
 Alternatively the PC can spend a Point/Die of Cool to shake off the effect in the Round following getting Slimed.
-You spend one Round feeling funky, spend 1 Cool per 3 Dice lost, get back to normal.
+You spend one Round feeling funky, spend 1 Cool per 3 Dice lost, and snap back to normal.

 That's basically it.
 As you know, this is designed to be Rules Lite so there aren't a lot of hard rules and regulations beyond these.
 As a matter of fact, before I forget...